s-earnest/s-earnest.github.io/_posts/2000-01-01-samplework.md

 <!--

+> All content provided is for informational purposes only and shown case studies examples for open source data resources.
+The articles, notes and case study on this website are my own the way on seen opportunities and problem-solving but don’t necessarily represent the positions, strategies, or opinions of my past or current employer or its subsidiaries.
+I make no representations as to the accuracy or completeness of any information found here or by following any links.
+I will not be liable for any errors or omissions in this information nor for the availability of this information.
+I will not be liable for any losses, injuries, or damages from the display or use of this information.
+{: .prompt-info }

-All statements are my own, and do not necessarily reflect the opinion(s) of the past or current employer, or previous or current educational institution.
+> All statements are my own, and do not necessarily reflect the opinion(s) of the past or current employer, or previous or current educational institution.
 The information contained in this report/article/note is meant for the purposes of information only and is not intended to be investment, legal, tax or other advice, nor is it intended to be relied upon in making an investment or other decision.
 This information provided with my own understanding which the authors and publishers are not providing advice on legal, economic, investment or other professional issues and services.
 {: .prompt-info }